bossanova808/repository.bossanova808/staging/skin.confluence.bossanova808.nexus/HOW TO UPDATE.md

 # How to Update

-The basic  appraoch is to:
+The basic  approach is to:

 - Sync with upstream repo (https://help.github.com/articles/syncing-a-fork/)
 - `git pull upstream/master` (or upstream/whatever)